There are various types of teacup Pomeranian. What you should know before buying a Teacup Pomeranian

 There are various kinds of sable colors, including chocolate and cream, both growing dark guard hairs.
 This color is not easily recognizable, especially in light Pomeranian pictures.
 It takes a lot of attention to detect it.
 Sable Pomeranian is characterized by a solid base where the sable color reveals itself through the guard hairs which have dark tips.

 Cream Color :

 The color develops several variations, from too light, almost white to light brown.
 Cream Pomeranians always have black pigmentation.

-Black Pomeranian are always pure, having deep and solid black eye rims, lips paws, and nose.
+Black Pomeranians are always pure, having deep and solid black eye rims, lips paws, and nose.
 If it has any other color, it is called a party.

 Typically, chocolates are very dark, but in some instances, they may resemble cream.
-Pomeranian are classified as chocolate when they have a dark brown pigmentation that in turn makes it have higher noise.
+Pomeranians are classified as chocolate when they have a dark brown pigmentation that in turn makes it have higher noise.